 For Your Project

-NOTE: If an organization you are working with was already awarded a Bartol grant, you cannot also receive a teaching artist grant for the same Bartol-funded project.
+NOTE: If an organization you are working with was already awarded a Bartol grant in July.
+2023, you cannot also receive a teaching artist grant for the same Bartol-funded project.

 You can begin to collect the information you will need to complete the application .